icerpc/slicec/README.md

 ## Build Requirements

-To build and run the compiler, you need to have Rust and Cargo installed.
+To build the slicec library you need to have Rust and Cargo installed.
 The recommended method to install Rust is by using [rustup](https://rustup.rs).

 ## Usage

 ### Compile from strings

-The simplest way to compile a slice is by using the `compile_from_strings` function:
+The simplest way to compile a slice definition is by using the `compile_from_strings` function:

 ```rust
 pub fn main() {